thanhqtran/pyfrbus/README.md

 ```
 brew install suite-sparse
 ```
-You will need to install `scikit.umfpack`
+You will also need to install `scikit.umfpack`:

 ```
 pip install scikit-umfpack
 ```
-This is likely to result in errors.
+This may result in errors.
-In that case, navigate to [scikit-umfpack](https://github.com/scikit-umfpack/scikit-umfpack).
-Clone the git.
-Navigate to its root folder and install from source
+In that case, navigate to [scikit-umfpack](https://github.com/scikit-umfpack/scikit-umfpack), clone the repo, navigate to its root folder, and install from source:

 ```
 pip install .
 ```
-(A working version as of 2025/06/04 is achieved [here](https://github.com/thanhqtran/pyfrbus/tree/main/extra_packages/scikit-umfpack-master))
+(A working version as of 2025/06/04 is available [here](https://github.com/thanhqtran/pyfrbus/tree/main/extra_packages/scikit-umfpack-master))

-Next, navigate to the `pyfrbus` root folder and run
+Next, navigate to the `pyfrbus` root folder and run:

 ```
 pip install -e .
 ```

 to install all other dependencies.
-Note that `sympy==1.3` is needed.
-If you have newer versions installed, you will likely to encounter errors when the code runs.
+Note that `sympy==1.3` is required.
+If you have a newer version installed, you are likely to encounter errors when the code runs.

+## Notes

+- Use `test.ipynb` to check out all working examples stored in the `demos` folder.
+- A list of equations and the model can be found [here](https://github.com/thanhqtran/pyfrbus/blob/main/documentation/equations.html).